 What is a Bankroll?

-Named for the wad of cash carried by gamblers before credit cards became commonplace, thick rolls of bills were usually wrapped with a rubber band to prevent the loss of loose notes.
+Named for the wad of cash carried by gamers before credit cards became commonplace, thick rolls of bills were usually wrapped with a rubber band to prevent the loss of loose notes.

-In gambling terms, a casino bankroll is an amount of money a player dedicates exclusively to betting.
+In gaming terms, a casino bankroll is an amount of money a player dedicates exclusively to betting.
 This can be defined by cash and/or chips.

 Call it an Allowance, or a Budget.
-The exact amount is decided by the individual and is to be applied to all types of gambling including slots, table and card games, or sports betting.
+The exact amount is decided by the individual and is to be applied to all types of gambling including slots, Live Casino, or sports betting.